bradbell/xrst/test_rst/auto_indent.rst

 data
 ****
-is the data we are computing the indent for.
+is the data we are computing the indentation for.
 The text before the first new_line does not matter.
 If you want to include this text, add a newline at the beginning of *data*.